nathan815/ADF-Python-FanOut-Bug-Repro/README.md

 Sibling nodes which each point to 1 or more nodes under them.
 This creates parallel chains of tasks.

 In other words: Two "fan-out" branches which in turn each lead to more tasks starting after they finish.

+### NEW FINDING
+**UPDATE:** I've found that if I comment out the "generate_job_id" activity, the orchestration does not hit either of these bugs.
+It seems the trigger sequence is:
+1. Loop (for each of the 1 or more pending jobs):
+    1. Run Activity
+    2. Start Sub-Orchestation
+    3. Append task from #1.2 to `running_tasks`.
+3. Call `context.task_any(running_tasks)` 💥

 ### SQL Instances table
 In the Instances table, the "workflow_orchestrator" orchestration is running, but no "job_orchestrator" orchestrators are running: